anuradha1992/EDOS/README.md

 # EDOS
 A Large-Scale Dataset for Empathetic Response Generation

-We include here all the data and the python scripts necessary to reproduce the results in the work "A Large-Scale Dataset for Empathetic Response Generation", which is accepted conditionally to the EMNLP 2022 conference.
+We include here all the data and the python scripts necessary to reproduce the results in the work "A Large-Scale Dataset for Empathetic Response Generation", which is accepted conditionally to EMNLP 2021.

 ### Authors